 How to “let go.”

 It can seem next to impossible to talk of letting go when associates are ostensibly unproductive and lackluster, when things seem to be falling apart all around us, and when it seems that we live in a dog-eat-dog world.
 From a strict management perspective, there are times when the job had to get done yesterday.
-The question for leaders is how to learn effectively to let go in order to motivate those around us to do their best work.
+The question for leaders is how to learn effectively to let go to motivate those around us to do their best work.
+Ultimately, with regards to setting goals and meeting objectives, the power of perspective cannot be misvalued.

-Letting go of control can be a very powerful teacher that will accomplish just that.
+Letting go of control can be a compelling teacher that will accomplish just that.
 The important message is that the leader builds confidence through honesty, trust and forgoing the idea of making all the decisions themselves.

 Step 1: Tell the truth.